+Already rocking a rucksack?
+The longer you keep your trusty two-strap, the more economical its existence becomes and the less manufacturing waste enters the system.
 Problem is, there comes a time when even the most treasured of tatty totes has to go.
-Usually when a strap has snapped, you’re missing two zips and there are too many mystery stains to count.
+Usually when the webbing is worn out, you’re missing two zips and there are too many unexplained stains to count.

-The waste-free messenger: Lefrik Capsule (£58)
+The waste-free messenger: Lefrik Capsule

 Reprocessing tech is now so effective that you can’t tell recycled polyester from the standard stuff.
 Luckily, this stylish two-strap from Lefrik makes things clear with a sewn message: “I used to be a plastic bottle.”
 Divided inside for handy stashing and equipped with a back pocket for quick access to key particulars, it’s ideal for a greener daily grind.

-The patchwork pack: Cotopaxi Allpa 35L Del Dia (€215)
+The patchwork pack: Cotopaxi Allpa Del Dia

 Not a fan of standard colourways?
 For a distinctive sack that matches your sustainable style, try this technicolour number: sewn using excess fabric from mass-production, pick a colour and one of Cotopaxi’s stitchers in the Philippines will build a bespoke bag featuring your selected shade.
 Robust, comfortable and practical to boot, each custom carrier comes equipped with a plethora of pockets, sleeves and mesh compartments, while its 35-litre capacity is a boon for one-bag travellers.

 The leftover lugger: 66 North Backpack

 Trim fabric for a raincoat and you’ll likely end up with lots of little leftovers.
 You could use the spare bits to make a matching mac for your pet mouse.
 Or, like 66 North, you could create a rugged daypack.
 Less cute than a rodent coat but, with a waterproof shell, 15-litre capacity and quilted lining, a lot more practical.

-The trucker’s tote: M-24 Medium Rolltop (£75)
+The haulage hauler: M-24 Medium Rolltop

 If it’s tough enough to sheathe the sides of lorries, it stands to reason that tarpaulin can handle some hardcore hauling in backpack form.
 M-24 trims down old tarps, gives them a good scrub and forms them into roll-top companions that can go the distance.
 Each is completely unique, with straps fashioned from cargo webbing.

-The green guardian: Pacsafe Vibe 25 Econyl ($130)
+The green guardian: Pacsafe Vibe 25 Econyl

 Fabricating a backpack from banana leaves might be the most renewable way to lug your gear, but one slash from a ne’er-do-well and your ethical possessions will be gone for good.
 For more secure sustainability, try Pacsafe’s slash-proof pack: equipped with locking zips and an anchor strap, its reinforced shell is formed from Econyl regenerated nylon, sourced from fishing nets, carpet tiles and industrial plastic.